|

 15.20.1 of the JLS.
 Special cases:

-if the first value is greater than or equal to
+true if the first value is greater than or equal to

-the second value; false
+the second value; false otherwise.

-Note that when using this method (as well as Float.compare
+Note that when using this method (as well as Float.compare),

 the following rules apply:

-is considered
+NaN is considered

 to be equal to itself and greater than all other

-values (including
+float values (including

-is considered to be greater
+0.0 is considered to be greater

-than -0.0
+than -0.0.

 public static int intToFloat(int x)

-to a float
+int to a float as would happen

 in a casting operation specified by